Feature Friday – Improve Performance of Your Website With Functional Web Load Testing

 Tim:

-It’s no doubt that the performance of a website is extremely important for how successful it will be as well as how good the overall user experience is.
-Waiting around for pages to load is a pain and anything that takes more than a few seconds to load is just downright unacceptable.
-Users often will leave the website, opting to look for something else that loads quicker.
+There’s no doubt that the performance of a website is extremely important for how successful it will be as well as how good the overall user experience is.
+Waiting around for pages to load is a pain, and anything that takes more than a few seconds to load is just downright unacceptable.
+Users often leave the website, opting to look for something else that loads quicker.

 What is functional web load testing’s overall impact on the testing process?